 Our Man in Montevideo, otherwise known as Her Britannic Majesty's Defence Attaché (DA), was summoned.
 He, a harassed Colonel GS resplendent in full regalia, arrived in a staff car flying the Union Flag on its bonnet (because he was representing the British Ambassador).
 It is an understatement to say that he was very angry.
 After lengthy diplomatic negotiations, the DA was given permission by the Uruguayans to escort we three JSIW staff to the British Embassy.
 The four-man VC10 crew, very commendably in my opinion, refused to leave their impounded aircraft.
 I understand they had actually locked themselves inside and refused to come out.
 Fortunately, the aircraft was still well stocked with the in-flight rations that had been intended for the 100-plus passengers we had displaced at Dakar.

-At the Embassy there was organised chaos.
+At the British Embassy there was organised chaos.
 The few members of staff still there were expecting to be instructed to leave Uruguay at any time as personae non gratae.
 Classified documents were being shredded and everything else was being packed up.
 We were an embarrassment they could well have done without.
-In the end the DA sorted things out and the three of us were given a police escort to a large downtown hotel overlooking the Rio de la Plata (River Plate).
+In the end the DA sorted things out and the three of us were given a police escort to a large downtown hotel overlooking the Rio de la Plata (River Plate) and with an excellent view of Argentina just across the water.
 It was only once we were on our way to the hotel that I realised the anonymous Royal Marine officer who had been with us from Brize Norton had disappeared.

 We left our locked brief cases, the contents of which were considered by the DA to be in breach of Uruguay's neutral status, in the Embassy safe overnight and we took only our overnight personal kit with us to the hotel.
 We were forbidden to leave our rooms and armed guards were posted in the corridor to ensure we obeyed.
 Halfway through the night I urgently needed a toilet but there were no en-suite facilities.
 A guard escorted me to the nearest toilet and actually watched as I performed!